Rajashekar-Veer/Text-Summarization/README.md

 ```
 pipenv run python project1/summarization.py
 ```
-- Executing the program with this command line argument will read all files ending with .json.
+- Executing the program with this command line argument will read all files in the inputfiles folder ending with .json.
 The program does the text summarization and clusters the data based on the optimal cluster size and save the top 10 sentence of the documents present in each cluster to outputFiles folder.